1959–60 Burnley F.C. season

-The 1959–60 season was Burnley's 61st season in the Football League, and their 13th consecutive campaign in the First Division, the top tier of English football.
+The 1959–60 season was Burnley Football Club's 61st season in the Football League, and their 13th consecutive campaign in the First Division, the top tier of English football.
 The team, and their manager Harry Potts, endured a tense season in which Tottenham Hotspur and Wolverhampton Wanderers were the other contenders for the league title.
 Burnley won their second First Division championship, and their first since 1920–21, on the last matchday with a 2–1 victory at Manchester City; they had not topped the table until the last match was played out.
-Only two players—Alex Elder and Jimmy McIlroy—had cost a transfer fee, while the others were recruited from Burnley’s youth academy.
+Only two players—Alex Elder and Jimmy McIlroy—had cost a transfer fee, while the others were recruited from Burnley's youth academy.
 With 80,000 inhabitants, the town of Burnley became one of the smallest to have hosted an English first-tier champion.
 In the FA Cup, Burnley reached the sixth round before being defeated by local rivals Blackburn Rovers after a replay.
 Burnley won the local Lancashire Cup for the fifth time in their history after defeating Manchester United in the final.
 After the regular season ended, the Burnley squad travelled to the United States to participate in the first edition of the International Soccer League.

 During the season, 18 players made at least one appearance for the club, with Jimmy Adamson, Brian Miller and Ray Pointer present in all 50 competitive matches.
 The team's top goalscorer was John Connelly with 24 goals, including 20 in the league.
-The highest attendance recorded at home ground Turf Moor was 52,850 for the FA Cup fifth round replay match against Bradford City; the lowest was 17,398 for a league game against Leeds United.
+The highest attendance recorded at home ground Turf Moor was 52,850 for the FA Cup fifth-round replay match against Bradford City; the lowest was 17,398 for a league game against Leeds United.
 The average league attendance at Turf Moor was 26,869, around one-third of the town's population.